 Extending XDM properties

 The first way you can extend them is by adding new properties to schemas.
-The important point here is that they need to be declared within the XDM schema when you define them in Experience Platform.
+The important point here is that they need to be declared within the XDM schema before you try to ingest data related to them.

 You cannot start trying ingesting new data within your tool without defining what they are.
 For the Analytics people, think of it as classification, you need to define them before sending them to Adobe.
 It is the same process, but for more real time use cases.